The Thermal Angel Blood and IV Fluid Infusion Warmer works in a variety of EMS, Flight Service, Fire, Pre-Hospital and Field environments.

 - Search and Rescue Teams: National Urban Search and Rescue, Cold Weather Rescue, Mountain Rescue, and Water Rescue

 - Tribal EMS: American Indian and Alaska Native

 - Lightweight (9 ounces) and portable

-- Quick setup within 30 seconds, warms in approximately 45 seconds
+- Quick setup within 30 seconds, warms quickly

 - Standard luer fittings that will accept all standard IV line sets

 - Disposable (single patient use), no cartridges or cleaning